 Course Code Cour se Outc ome PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11

 ALG EBR AIC CO1 3 - 3 2 - - - - 3 - 3

-TOP OLO GY CO2 3 - 3 2 - - - - 3 • 3
+TOP OLO GY CO2 3 - 3 2 - - - - 3 - 3

-MAH 620B CO3 3 • 3 2 ı - - ı 3 1 3
+MAH 620B CO3 3 - 3 2 - - - - 3 - 3

 CO4 3 - 3 2 - - - - 3 - 3

-Course Title/Code DYNAMICS OF RIGID BODY(MAH DYNAMICS OF RIGID BODY(MAH621B) Course Type Elective (Deptt.)
-L-T-P Structure 4-0-0 Credits 4 4 Course Objective The course aims to develop an understanding of Lagrangian and Hamiltonian which allow simplified treatments of many problems in classical mechanics.
-The course aims to provide the foundation for the modern understating of dynamics.
-Course Outcomes (COs) Mapping CO1 To demonstrate that they can apply the concept of system of particle in finding moment of inertia, D' Alembert's Principle and consequently know the inertia constants for a rigid body and the equation of momental ellipsoid together with the idea of principal axes and principal moments of inertia.
+Course Title/Code DYNAMICS OF RIGID BODY(MAH l621B) Course Type Elective (Deptt.)
+L-T-P Structure 4-0-0 Credits 4 - Course Objective The course aims to develop an understanding of Lagrangian an which allow simplified treatments of many problems in classic course aims to provide the foundation for the modern understat al mechanics.
+The Course Outcomes (COs) Mapping CO1 To demonstrate that they can apply the concept of system of particle in finding moment of inertia, D' Alembert's Principle and consequently know the inertia constants for a rigid body and the equation of momental ellipsoid together with the idea of principal axes and principal moments of inertia.
 Skill Development CO2 To apply the concept of the dynamics involving a single particle like projectile motion, Simple harmonic motion, pendulum motion and related problems so that they can use these methods to solve real world problems.
 Skill Development CO3 To demonstrate an ability to apply the concepts of motion of rigid body in two & three dimensions, system of Euler's dynamical equations for studying rigid body motions for solving real world problems.
 Skill Development CO4 To analyze the derivation of Lagrange's Equations .
 Extension of Hamilton's principle to non-holonomic systems.
 Distinguish the concept of the Hamilton Equations of motion and the Principle of Least Action.
 Skill Development Prerequisites (if any) N.A